mercurius-js/mercurius-typescript/packages/mercurius-codegen/README.md

   targetPath: './src/generated/graphql.ts',
 })

-// Then it will generate the file, and without doing anything special, the resolvers are going to be typed, or if your resolvers are in different files ...
+//Then it will automatically generate the file,
+// and without doing anything special,
+// the resolvers are going to be typed,
+// or if your resolvers are in different files...

 app.listen(8000)
 ```